Get 50% off Resos paid plans for 3 months Claim offer →

 Choose CoverManager if you:

-• Need table management plus ticketing and event tools
+• Need automatic table assignment and combinations

 The bottom line